walmartlabs/concord-website/docs/getting-started/forms.md

 ## Dynamic Forms

-Form fields can be declared in runtime, without creating a form definition.
+Form fields can be declared directly at the form usage step, without creating a form definition.
 Here's a complete example:

 ```yaml
 flows:
   default: